Saturday, December 6, 2025

 Indexing DICOM files in a directory into a CSV file using PowerShell and MODALIZER-SDK

 This post is continues my series on PowerShell DICOM scripting.
 It covers a very common task that repeats itself in all kind of forms where I have a directory full of DICOM files that piled up somewhere and needs to be indexed and processed.
 PowerShell scripting comes handy in these cases where there's a need to do something fast and probably change it on the fly.
-Of course, you will need our MODALIZER-SDK for this one.
+Of course, you will need a DICOM SDK for custom development and scripting for this one.

 #!PowerShell ... jeje ... this doesn't work on widows ;-)